Skip to content

 There's no PS5 version.
 No announcement of one either.
 If you're a PlayStation-only household, you're still locked out, and Square Enix hasn't said anything to suggest that's changing.
 That's a strange gap given that Bravely Default II landed on PC in 2021 and the series clearly has an audience outside Nintendo's ecosystem.

-To be fair, what's here is solid.
+what's here is solid.
 The remaster doesn't add anything dramatically new for people who already put 60 hours into the 3DS version, and the Switch 2 review from Nintendo Life called it exactly that: a great game, a nice visual bump, not a compelling double-dip if you've already been there.
-But for PC and Xbox players who never touched it on 3DS, this is a genuinely good turn-based RPG from the same team behind the Octopath Traveler games, now playable on hardware they already own.
+But for PC and Xbox players who never touched it on 3DS, this is a good turn-based RPG from the same team behind the Octopath Traveler games, now playable on hardware they already own.

 With Bravely Default II also available on PC, two of the three mainline entries in the series are now on the platform.
 Bravely Second: End Layer, the direct sequel to Flying Fairy, remains stuck on 3DS.
 Given the pace Square Enix is moving on these, that probably won't be the case forever.

-The real question is what this shadow-drop strategy signals going forward.
+what this shadow-drop strategy signals going forward.
 Square Enix skipped the usual marketing cycle entirely and still got the game in front of players.
 If the sales numbers hold up, expect more of this.

 Stay on top of every update — find all the latest patch notes and gaming news at XP Gained.
 Join our Discord for live patch note alerts and discussion.